The 10 Best 2020 Wedding Trends

 2. Victoriana style wedding dresses and cathedral-length veils

 Modest Victorian style wedding dresses are having a moment thanks to Ellie Goulding, who walked down the aisle in a gorgeous high-neck gown.
 We’re not suggesting you wear an actual dress from the period, though!
 It’s about taking elements of the fashion and giving it a modern twist.
 Think ruffled necklines, sheet lace sleeves and gorgeous flowing skirts.
 Cathedral-length veils are back in the spotlight too – the perfect pairing with this elegant dress style.

 Take a look at our fantastic wedding dress suppliers.

 3. Dried flowers and pampas grass

 Pampas grass starting creeping into wedding décor in 2019 and it’s set to get even more prominent in 2020 thanks to its ability to make an arrangement into a showstopper without costing the earth.
 Following on from this trend is the arrival of dried flowers too.
-These can be mixed in with fresh flowers or you can even go for a full dried flower look for the day with everything from your bouquets to the table centres being made using flowers that have been professionally dried.
+These can be mixed in with fresh, seasonal flowers or you can even go for a full dried flower look for the day with everything from your wedding bouquets to the table centres being made using flowers that have been professionally dried.

 4. Coloured smoke bombs